-- A company like Walmart is being disrupted by (relative) upstarts like Amazon because of the advent of the internet in 1969
+- Companies like Walmart are being disrupted by (relative) upstarts like Amazon because of the advent of the internet in 1969

 Because macrotrends (and sub-trends) create winners and losers, everyone is keenly attentive when leaders tell The Mighty Winds story.
 When leaders warn of the opportunities and threats contained in these un-relenting future trends and then position their ideas as tools to capitalize on these trends, this will be the beginning of creating desire in your people and clients.